 Preliminary results will be available once all votes that are hand-delivered on election morning have been received and processed.
-This is expected to be on Sunday morning 9 October 2022.
+This is expected to be on Sunday, 12 October 2025.

-Both progress and preliminary results will be available:
+Both progress and preliminary results will be made available from:

-- Administration Offices, Whakatāne District Council, Civic Centre, 4 Commerce Street, Whakatāne; - by accessing Council's website www.whakatane.govt.nz - by telephoning the electoral office on 0800 922 822.
+- Whakatāne District Council, 14 Commerce Street, Whakatāne; - accessing Council's website www.whakatane.govt.nz; - phoning the electoral office on 0800 922 822.